LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 * [ ] Consolidate users (and their number) that need to be migrated.
   * Determine whether inactive ones should be removed on source, skipped during migration or migrated and inactive on destination.
   * (gitlab.com) Configure valid primary emails for service accounts to avoid issues with [Confirmation Emails](https://about.gitlab.com/handbook/support/workflows/confirmation_emails.html).
+* [ ] Check whether legacy projects, with 1k+ issues/MRs and/or 10k+ pipelines, could be slimmed down for a more seamless export/import
+  * [ ] If done via Rails console, schedule a meeting between lead PSE and source instance Admin to walk through the process
+    * For exact steps see **Trim or remove project CI pipelines** in `migrations-to-*.md` runbook
 * [ ] Create a user-group-project migration schedule (waves).
   * All users are migrated first.
   * Consider the option of migrating all groups (w/ sub-groups, w/o projects) next.